The Beginner's Guide To Beard Oil

 You might be wondering if these essential oils are the same oils we commonly use for aromatherapy.
 The short answer is yes.
 The longer answer is that the essential oils in beard oil are diluted with carrier oils.

 Carrier oils are a common ingredient in beard oils.
 These oils are used to dilute essential oils and contain properties that help to carry them to the skin and your beard.
 Carrier oils are a derivative of plants, seeds, kernels, and nuts.
-Coconut oil, olive oil, and grapeseed oil are all examples of common carrier oils.
+Coconut oil, Olive oil, Almond oil and Grapeseed oil are all examples of common carrier oils.

 These oils are safe and have a neutral scent, and you can safely apply these oils to the skin, and in this instance, beard.
 Carrier oils help to stabilize essential oil, and for those of you not so keen on too much scent, they help reduce that as well.
 Essential oils in their natural state can be volatile and irritating to the skin if not diluted with a carrier oil.
 Carrier oils are useful for reducing the concentration of essential oils without destroying vital properties.